netmet1/constellation_nodectl/README.md

                will make sure the Node software does a clean 'leave' to leave the network prior to rebooting the system.

-    -cgc check_genesis_connection | - checks the debug api for peer on both the node performing genesis and the edge node and reports back status
+    -csc check_source_connection | - checks the debug api for peer on both the node that the edge initially joined to and the edge node and reports back status

     -cc check_connection | - checks the debug api for peer against the entire network (state channel) you are